sifive/freedom-u-sdk/README.md

-To boot U-boot, the currently supported method is to set the mode select switches to boot from the SDcard, and have U-boot on an SDcard, which can be formatted and set up with the command `make DISK=/dev/sdX format-boot-loader` where X is replaced with the device name of the SDcard.
+To boot U-boot, the currently supported method is to set the mode select switches to boot from the SDcard, and have U-boot on an SDcard, which can be formatted and set up with the command:

+`make DISK=/dev/sdX format-boot-loader`

+where X is replaced with the device name of the SDcard.
+Alternatively, to download a pre-built Debian demo image, use the 'format-demo-image' target with the same syntax.

 TODO: document Udev rules to allow this to run without root or sudo